PG::

 Available since PostgreSQL-14

 Marks a synchronization point in a pipeline by sending a sync message and flushing the send buffer.
-This serves as the delimiter of an implicit transaction and an error recovery point; see Section 34.5.1.3 of the PostgreSQL documentation.
+This serves as the delimiter of an implicit transaction and an error recovery point.

 Available since PostgreSQL-14